Givental-type reconstruction at a non-semisimple point: Givental's action and CY/LG correspondence

 \subsection{Mirror symmetry and CY/LG correspondence}

-The CY/LG correspondence is best understood using mirror symmetry via the B--model.
+The CY/LG correspondence is best understood using mirror symmetry via the B model.

-Given a hypersurface singularity $\tilde W: \CC^N \to \CC$ one can construct the so--called Saito--Givental CohFT, which depends non--trivially on the certain special choice of \emph{primitive form} $\zeta$, known as the primitive form of Saito.
+Given a hypersurface singularity $\tilde W: \CC^N \to \CC$ one can construct the so-called Saito--Givental CohFT, which depends non-trivially on the certain special choice of $\zeta$ a \emph{primitive form} of Saito.
 Let $\cZ_{\tilde W,\zeta}$ be the partition function of this CohFT.

 CY--LG mirror symmetry conjectures that the partition function $\cZ_{\tilde W,\zeta_\infty}$ with the special choice of the primitive form $\zeta = \zeta_\infty$ coincides with the partition function of the GW theory of some Calabi--Yau variety $\cX$ up to probably a linear change of the variables.